A fine against a Campbell company for a safety violation in 2010 has been upheld by a U.S. Department of Labor Administrative Judge.

 The case comes from a bridge work site in Fall River, Mass., that was being cleaned and painted in 2010 that was inspected by OSHA, resulting in six citations.

-The company had agreed to hire a consultant to design a system to safeguard against falls during bridge work.
+The company had agreed to hire a consultant to design a system from falls during bridge work.
 However, the release states, when OSHA inspectors returned to the site in 2011, they were not allowed to inspect until they got a warrant and the system in place did not meet safety standards.

-The company appealed a citation and fine and a three-day hearing was held, in which the judge sided with OSHA.
+The company appealed a citation and fine and a three-day hearing was held, where the judge sided with OSHA.